Foozinator/Theraputic-Story-Mode/LaunchPoint.md

 2.  **The Cast (Social):**
     * **Question Set:** "Describe the people around your character.
 Are they **equally capable partners** who share the burden (Collaborative), or **loyal dependents** who provide immense gratitude (Grateful)?
 And what are the **3-4 primary emotional/skill functions** you want in your Inner Circle? (e.g., The Philosopher, The Tech Expert, The Heart)."
+    * **If PC has an AI companion:**
+        * **Question Set:** "Is the AI companion a full character with personality and relationship dynamics, or primarily a tool/interface for PC to access information?
+If character: describe their voice, relationship to PC, and emotional role."

 3.  **The Setting (Scenario & Pacing):**
     * **Question Set:** "What is the **genre** and **setting**?
 What is the **slow-burn, epic goal (Macro-Arc)**?
 And what is the **immediate, short-term challenge (Micro-Arc)** we will start with? **(If the User is unsure about the Micro-Arc, you MUST offer 3 engaging plot hooks based on the setting and their Macro-Arc, and let them choose.)**"

+3.5 **Expected Scope:**
+   * **Question Set:** "Is this intended as an ongoing campaign (10+ sessions) or a contained story arc (3-5 sessions)?
+Ongoing campaigns need sustainable premises; short arcs can explore more intense/unusual concepts."

 4.  **Tone & Style:**
     * **Question Set:** "What's the conversational style?
 Examples: 'Witty banter with gentle roasting,' 'Serious and respectful,' 'Cozy and warm,' 'Professional colleagues.'
 Also, should NPCs feel like equals, grateful beneficiaries, or something else?"